 The CTP workshop focuses on using free or low-cost web and mobile apps for collecting field data including GPS waypoints, tracks and photographs and digital survey or field forms.
 Data can then be displayed in a online web mapping tool like Google Maps.
 Apps and web tools used in the workshop are outlined below.
-Participants should download these apps and set up user accounts prior to the start of the workshop.
+Participants should install these apps and set up user accounts prior to the start of the workshop.

 (note: it is okay if you do not have these items; if you need to borrow these items, please contact the CTP Program Coordinator):

 The Conservation Training Partnerships workshop is a two-day training that introduces participants to innovative, user-friendly mobile mapping tools and online mapping technology that can be utilized to study and address local conservation issues.

 The workshop introduces participants to a number of smartphone apps and web mapping tools.
 Participants may find it helpful to review a summary of the resources covered in the workshop.